-The proliferation of these plants has devastated our woodland.
+The proliferation of these plants has devastated our woodland and made preserving trees incredibly difficult.
 Bittersweet chokes trees to death.
 Barberry changes the chemistry of the soil from its neutral to acidic pH to an alkalinity that trees cannot bear.
 Barberry also has become the shelter of choice for mice, which are the No.1 proliferators of ticks that carry Lyme disease, as its spiky thorns protect them from predators.

 In areas where I’ve removed this noxious shrub—originally imported from Russia in 1875 and increasingly popular in the 1920s as a garden ornamental—my effort is timestamped by the height of the trees which have grown from seed that was already in the earth.
 They’ve reclaimed their territory; the trees are all about the same height.
 Since I began eradicating invasive species, less than a decade ago, more than 40 native species have appeared, some in only one location and others in large swaths.
 This happens spontaneously because, of course, nature abhors a vacuum.
 The seeds are there, underground, waiting for conditions into which it can safely grow.
 And they grow on their own into an unplanned paradise.